stevedepp/498fpdv5/README.md

 #

-> creates and manages IAM roles and for Lambda this 14 initializes, builds and deploys 2 lambda functions (theres copying Python code over from GitHub in there so both this long)
+> ... and for Lambdas, this initializes, builds and deploys 2 lambda functions (though it's actually alot shorter than this because I am copying Python code over from GitHub and massaging some of the settings).

 ### Lambda make via AWS SAM via AWS CLI